 - In another bow whip cream until stiff peaks form.
 Gradually fold into Mascarpone mixture.

-- Assemble the cake.
-Divide the sponge cake into 4 layers.
+- Divide the sponge cake into 4 layers.
 Place one cake layer on your serving plate.

 - In a bowl mix coffee with Marsala if using.